kurtkuehnert/bevy_terrain/README.md

 This plugin is still in early development.
 For a simple example see the examples folder.

-Documentation and usage instructions comming soon.
+Documentation and usage instructions coming soon.

+## License
+Bevy Terrain is dual-licensed under either

+* MIT License (LICENSE-MIT or http://opensource.org/licenses/MIT)
+* Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)

+at your option.

 ## Controls